Tim Stauffer: San Diego Padres

-Stauffer was selected in the first round by the San Diego Padres as the fourth overall pick of the June 2003 draft.
+Stauffer was selected in the first round by the San Diego Padres as the fourth overall pick of the 2003 Major League Baseball draft.
 Stauffer had been bothered by shoulder soreness since the end of the college season, and an MRI in July showed weakness in the shoulder joint.
-He and his agent went to the Padres with this information during negotiations, and as a result he signed with the Padres for a bonus much less than a fourth overall pick would normally receive.
-The Padres scouting director Bill Gayton said about the disclosure, "Their honesty and integrity is second to none.
+He and his agent went to the Padres with this information during negotiations, and as a result, he signed with the Padres for a bonus much less than a fourth overall pick would normally receive.
+The Padres' scouting director, Bill Gayton, said about the disclosure, "Their honesty and integrity are second to none.
 They didn't have to do that."

-Stauffer rested his arm in 2003, and began 2004 with the Class A Advanced Lake Elsinore Storm.
+Stauffer rested his arm in 2003 and began 2004 with the High-A Lake Elsinore Storm.
 He was quickly promoted through Double-A and reached the Triple-A Portland Beavers in June, posting a 3.54 ERA in 14 starts with the club.
-He was being projected as a number 3 starter, soon to reach the major leagues.
+Stauffer was being projected as a number 3 starter, soon to reach the major leagues.

 Stauffer began the 2005 season in Triple-A. He made his Major League debut on May 11 against the Cincinnati Reds and earned his first win in a 6-inning, 2-run outing.
-He pitched to a 3–6 record with a 5.33 ERA with the Padres in 2005, and was returned to Triple-A after a July 31 relief appearance.
+He pitched to a 3–6 record with a 5.33 ERA with the Padres in 2005 and was returned to Triple-A after a July 31 relief appearance.

 Stauffer spent most of 2006 and 2007 with Triple-A Portland.
-He was called up to the Padres for a single appearance on August 21, 2006, in order to temporarily fill a spot in a pitching rotation hampered by injuries.
+He was called up to the Padres for a single appearance on August 21, 2006, to temporarily fill a spot in a pitching rotation hampered by injuries.
 His third and fourth call-ups came on July 29, 2007, and August 26, 2007, where he again made spot starts before being sent back to Triple-A. He posted a 15–17 record and 4.98 ERA in 46 starts over his 2006 and 2007 Triple-A seasons.

 After the 2007 season, Stauffer elected to have surgery to repair a tear in the labrum of his right shoulder.
 The surgery and rehab cost him the entire 2008 season, and Stauffer began 2009 with the Double-A San Antonio Missions after a month of extended spring training to build arm strength.

-Stauffer was called back up to the big leagues on July 11, 2009.
+Stauffer was called back to the big leagues on July 11, 2009.
 He made 14 starts for the Padres in the second half, posting a 4–7 record and 3.58 ERA.